x

 The science behind testing

-You may hear people say that they 'have the gene' when referring to themselves as having Huntington's disease.
-But the truth is all humans have the gene that may cause Huntington's disease - even those who never develop the condition.
-So if we all have the gene, why do some develop Huntington's disease when others do not?
-The difference is people who develop symptoms of Huntington's disease have a larger expansion of the gene than normal.
+Huntington’s disease is a genetic condition and actually all humans have the gene that may cause Huntington's disease - even those who never develop the condition.
+So if we all have the gene, why do some get Huntington's disease when others do not?
+The difference is people who develop symptoms of Huntington's disease have a larger expansion on the gene than normal.

 What is this gene expansion?